-- Usually only applies to underage children no loss if children is 18 y. or older (art.
-7§1(f) ECN : " during the minority of a child ") - Cannot lead to statelessness of the child (right to nationality + right of the child)
+- B. 2nd category 2nd case : consequential loss for children - Usually only applies to underage children - no loss if children is 18 y. or older (art.
+7§1(f) ECN: " during the minority of a child ") - Cannot lead to statelessness of the child (right to nationality + right of the child)